JmeG/zendesk-salesforce-sdk/README.md

 ### Installing the Managed Package

 1. Create a new Developer Edition (DE) account at https://developer.salesforce.com/signup.
 You will receive an activation email - click the enclosed link to complete setup of your DE environment.
 This will also log you in to your new DE environment.
-2. Install the managed package into your new DE org via this URL: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t61000000HMP0
+2. Install the managed package into your new DE org via this URL: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t61000000DEZ1
 4. Go to **Setup | Administration Setup | Security Controls | Remote Site Settings** and add https://yoursubdomain.zendesk.com as a new remote site.

 ### Installing the Unmanaged Package

 1. Create a new Developer Edition (DE) account at https://developer.salesforce.com/signup.
 You will receive an activation email - click the enclosed link to complete setup of your DE environment.
 This will also log you in to your new DE environment.
-2. Install the unmanaged package into your new DE org via this URL: https://login.salesforce.com/packaging/installPackage.apexp?p0=XXXXXXXXXXXXXX
+2. Install the unmanaged package into your new DE org via this URL: (Coming Soon)
 4. Go to **Setup | Administration Setup | Security Controls | Remote Site Settings** and add https://yoursubdomain.zendesk.com as a new remote site.

 ### Installing from GitHub (and using Eclipse)